jeticg/CMPT411-HW2/README.md

 # CMPT411-HW2
 Aufgaben 2 des CMPT411 im Herbst 2016

+### How to Run The Programme

+This programme is written in python.
+Here are some information on the development environment:

+    OS: macOS 10.12.1

+    Python Version: Python 2.7.12 (default, Oct 11 2016, 05:24:00)
+    [GCC 4.2.1 Compatible Apple LLVM 8.0.0 (clang-800.0.38)] on darwin

+To run the programme, simply pick a test file(for example, test1.txt), and use the following command:

+    python main.py test1.txt

+The output will have two parts: information on reasoning process and final list of conclusions.
+The conclusions will be printed out in the following format:

+    ['t', '~r', '~w', '~s', 'q', 'p']

+Whereas `~atom` means the negation of the `atom`.

+### Logic of The Programme

 The logic of this programme is simple.
 First given the input, we construct a graph.
 Each sentence will have a conclusion and some antecedents, we build an edge with positive weight from every positive antecedent to the sentence, and